amanelis/baboon/README.md

 A simple and light weight deployment library for a ruby on rails application 3.0+.

+# How it works
+Baboon is simple.
+You provide your server addresses, environments, path, repository and a username.
+Baboon does the rest.
+By running a simple `baboon deploy {env}` it will do all neccessary operations you intend for it to do on a full deploy to a production staging or development server.
+All you need setup is a working rails application on a server and/or have your keys setup so you don't have to type your password in.
+Baboon also has rollbacks which just do a git reset {prev commit}.
+Later there will be better support for this.
+Future support for Baboon will be CI.

 ---
 # Install
 This must be installed under a current rails application.
 We recommend vendoring or installing through bundler.

 	gem install baboon

 ---
 # Configure